 How do they siphon out the subtle impulses based on deeply embedded insecurities and fears from those that are true, clear, relevant?

 And more importantly, how do they manage the increase in the total volume of information, some of it rainbows and bunny rabbits, and much of it toxic?

 Grit isn’t a state of mind.
-It’s authentic mind-body resilience that one must cultivate over time, and that manifests in the form of physical structure (organized alignment) and the capacity for global tension and will.
+It’s authentic mind-body resilience on cellular and systemic level that one must cultivate over time, and that manifests in the form of physical structure (organized alignment) and the capacity for global tension and willpower.